Perinatal and Pediatric Pathology

-The Prenatal and Pediatric Pathology lab deals with all aspects of embryonal, fetal, perinatal, infantile, childhood and adolescent pathology.
+The Perinatal and Pediatric Pathology lab deals with all aspects of embryonal, fetal, perinatal, infantile, childhood and adolescent pathology.

 Pediatric surgery extensively utilizes the surgical pathology service to evaluate pediatric tumors and non-neoplastic processes that occur in children.
 Pediatric gastroenterologists, pulmonologists, nephrologists, neurologists, and infectious disease experts work closely with the pediatric pathologist to coordinate efficient processing of samples that contribute to patient care.